bertofurth/Seagate-Central-Debian/HOWTO-create-image.md

-You could optionally set up the system so that it mounted the other partitions in order for them to be accessible to the Debian system but that can be done after the operating system is properly installed.
+You could optionally set up the system so that it mounted the other partitions in order for them to be accessible to the Debian system but that can be done after the operating system is up and running.

 Scroll right down to the bottom of the screen and select

     Finish partitioning and write changes to disk

+You will be prompted as follows

     Title: Partition disks
     Description: If you continue, the changes listed below will be written to the disks.